 The job of an IT administrator gets more challenging when it comes in managing computers of their sales and marketing teams.
 Users of these teams tend to roam around regularly, thus keeping their computers in track turns out to be a difficult job.
 In these scenarios, possibilities are high for computers to move from one remote office to another on regular basis.
-Desktop Central has different agents for different locations, for example a local office agent will not be the same as the remote office agent.
+Endpoint Central has different agents for different locations, for example a local office agent will not be the same as the remote office agent.
 Similarly each remote office has different agents as well.
 To make your management easier, you can have a defined set of IP ranges for different offices.
-This enables the Desktop Central Server to identify the agents with respect to the IP range.
-With Desktop Central you can manage computers of users who move between remote offices, as well as those who access the Desktop Central server via internet.
+This enables the Endpoint Central Server to identify the agents with respect to the IP range.
+Thus you can manage computers of users who move between remote offices, as well as those who access the Endpoint Central server via internet.

 Under SoM, Click the IP Scope tab